Codename: Kids Next Door – Operation: V.I.D.E.O.G.A.M.E.

 Codename: Kids Next Door – Operation: V.I.D.E.O.G.A.M.E.
 (Villains In Detention Escape Outpost Growing Amalgamation Mega Enormously) is a 2005 platform game developed by High Voltage Software and published by Global Star Software for the GameCube, Xbox, and PlayStation 2.
-The game is based on the American animated television series Codename: Kids Next Door, which aired from 2002 to 2008 on Cartoon Network.
+The game is based on the Cartoon Network animated series, Codename: Kids Next Door.

 Operation: V.I.D.E.O.G.A.M.E. is one of the only two video games to be solely based on Codename: Kids Next Door.
 The other, Operation: S.O.D.A., is a 2D platform game developed by Vicarious Visions for the Game Boy Advance.